 Here is how the following will proceed: we’ll look at analogues of the -function as well as the classic theorems of Euler and Fermat, and conclude with some discussion of a zeta-function over the polynomial rings.

-As usual, let be the polynomial ring in over a finite field .
+Let be the polynomial ring in over a finite field .
 We note here that the role of positive integers in are played by monic polynomials, and prime integers are played by irreducible monic polynomials.
 In fact, we can interchange “irreducible” with “prime” because like , is also a PID.
 The proof for both cases are standard facts in an introductory abstract algebra course, and are even analogous; they both deal with looking at a minimal element of an ideal, with respect to a norm, and then using the division algorithm.
 Both rings also happen to have infinitely many primes.
 The proofs here are analogous as well, if you use Euclid’s argument for infinitely many primes.
 Moreover, the residue class rings modulo a non-zero ideal of both rings are finite.
 This follows quickly by using the division algorithm to find a complete set of representatives for the residue class ring.
 If we restrict the ideal to be generated by a prime element, then the residue class rings become residue class fields in both cases.
 There is also the discussion of units.
 Both and have a finite system of units, the former being and the latter being by degree considerations.
-It is here that we see the role of being played by in .
+It is here that we see the role of is played by in .
 These basic properties suggest that the arithmetic of should be similar to that of .
 As said above, this is the case.
 However, it is surprisingly easier to understand and requires the use of much less machinery than .
 For example, there is an analogous zeta-function for , and therefore an analogous Riemann Hypothesis.
 Here is where differs from , because we have proven that the hypothesis is true for .
-Before digging myself into that hole too quickly, let’s talk about some simpler analogous number theoretic statements in .
+However, let’s talk about some simpler analogous number theoretic statements in first.

 The -function, Euler, and Fermat

 Before looking at analogues to the -function and theorems of Euler and Fermat there is a small technical note to be made aware of.
 If , then we define .
-By finding a full set of representatives for using the division algorithm it’s easy to check that the order of is .
+By finding a full set of representatives for using the division algorithm, it’s easy to check that the order of is .

 where is a prime.
 The proof rests on the fact that the -function is multiplicative and that for a prime and positive integer we have .
 The analogous function for is where , for non-zero, returns the order of the group or equivalently the number of polynomials of degree less than and relatively prime to .
 The analogous product formula is